Personal Protective Equipment (PPE) and Laboratory Testing Fraud During the COVID-19 Crisis

 10. Fraudulently Billing Medicare, Medicaid, or Other Programs for PPE or Laboratory Tests

 PPE suppliers, labs, and healthcare providers must also be careful to avoid allegations of healthcare fraud during the COVID-19 crisis.
 Companies and providers that improperly bill Medicare, Medicaid, and other government healthcare benefit programs for PPE and COVID-19 test kits will be putting themselves at risk for prosecution under the False Claims Act and other statutes, and they could be putting their owners at risk for criminal indictments in some cases.

 Regardless of the specific issues at hand, if you, your company, or your healthcare practice is under investigation for PPE or COVID-19 testing fraud, you do not have time to waste.
 You need to execute an effective defense strategy in order to avoid charges, and this starts with engaging experienced federal defense counsel.
 At Oberheiden P.C., we are prepared to represent you, and we encourage you to contact us 24/7 for a free and confidential case assessment.

 Speak with a Federal Fraud Defense Lawyer at Oberheiden P.C.

 Are you or your company facing allegations of personal protective equipment (PPE) or COVID-19 laboratory testing fraud?
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters.
 To discuss your situation with a senior federal fraud defense lawyer at Oberheiden P.C. in confidence, call 888-680-1745 or contact us online now.